fxn/tkn/README.md

 ### code

 A slide with source code.

-Syntax highlighted on the fly.
+The listing is syntax highlighted on the fly.
 If you want to put a title or file name or something use source code comments and imagination.

 The `code` method accepts a second argument with the name of the programming language, defaults to `:ruby`.